OFAslan/OFAslan/README.md

 ### Hello there 👋

-I am Oguzhan Furkan ASLAN.
+This is Oguzhan Furkan ASLAN.
 I am a data analyst who is always eager to learn new things.
 I have experience in data-driven solutions in different projects, i share some of them on my github and tableau public accounts.

 As a Data Analyst, i'm able to scrap and transform raw data into meaningful insight using Python (with wellknown